IBM/vscode-ibmi-projectexplorer/docs/pages/ibm-i-projects/ibmi-json.md

 #### tgtCcsid

 Value of the `TGTCCSID` to be used when compiling source in this directory.
-Any national characters in string literals will be stored into the binary in this CCSID.
+Any national characters in string literals will be stored into the compiled object in this CCSID.

 > [!NOTE]
 >